 Changes take effect as soon as practical in the implementation.

-This attribute specifies the duration of the time unit, in microseconds, which is used to monitor the transmit activity of the STA for different antenna patterns and 2.16 GHz channels.
-The same time unit is also used to specify how often the STA needs to transmit DMG STA Directional Transmit Activity frames once the STA transmit activity exceeds a given threshold (specified by other MIB 8 variables)."
+This attribute specifies the duration of the time unit, in microseconds, which is used to monitor the transmit activity of the STA for different antenna patterns and 2.16 GHz channels.."

 DEFVAL { 1000000 }